Navigating USAJobs for Wildland Firefighter Positions

 Entry Level Positions - What to look for

-GS Levels (Pay Scale) AKA Grade/ Series
+GW Levels (Pay Scale) AKA Grade/ Series

 Temporary Seasonal vs Permanent Job Positions